 }

-This works on small PDFs, but scales terribly.
-Rendering each text layer is very expensive – the browser computes coordinates, styles, and DOM nodes for every character.
+This works on small PDFs, but scales poorly.
+Rendering each text layer is computationally expensive – the browser computes coordinates, styles, and DOM nodes for every character.
 Calling renderTextLayer() on hundreds of pages blocks the UI and can take hundreds of milliseconds per page.
 For a 200-page 10-K report, a search could literally take minutes.
 It’s like printing the entire filing just to find one word.

 Result: The UI freezes and the browser hangs during each search, a dealbreaker for analysts.
 This mistake is everywhere because most PDF.js tutorials use it: it “just works” on small files, so nobody notices until a real user uploads a 300+ page filing.